GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 before that deadline will be sent at the end of that window.

-Reports may not be exactly sent at these scheduled dates and times: if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup — which could be days or weeks after the scheduled time.
+Reports may not be exactly sent at these scheduled dates and times: if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup—which could be days or weeks after the scheduled time.

 After expiry (click time + `impressionexpiry`), no conversion is counted—`impressionexpiry` is the